equalitie/ouisync-app/util/README.md

 - Omitting the github token still creates the release packages but doesn't upload them to github.

+## MSIX Addtional assets

+For bundling additional assets with the Ouisync MSIX, place the required files inside ./additional_assets

 ## Publishing the release

 Go to [github releases](https://github.com/equalitie/ouisync-app/releases), edit the draft release,